 You can help to guide your son/daughter through the process and be supportive while holding the student accountable to your expectations and those of the university.
 Expect your student to set appointments, attend meetings, and fulfill sanctions.
 It is not beneficial to the educational development of the student, or resolution of the matter, for you to take over the process for your son or daughter.

 5. My student was charged criminally.
-Why go through Community Standards and Student Conduct too?
+Why go through the Office of Community Standards and Student Conduct too?

 Members of the Wright State University community and their visitors are subject to all university rules and regulations, including those contained in the Code of Student Conduct.
 Additionally, those individuals are also simultaneously subject to all local, state, or federal laws.
 For further information see Section II of the Code.